darinz/Statistics/Python/26_logistic_regression.md

 - Multinomial and ordinal models extend binary logistic regression
 - Always check assumptions and validate models
 - Consider class imbalance and sample size requirements

----

-**Next Steps:**
-In the next chapter, we'll learn about survival analysis for time-to-event data.